‹ Back to New at Amity Blog

 (Source: EJBM)

-DO YOU KNOW?
 According to research by the European Journal of Business and Management, such crises are traceable to management inactions or neglect.
 The scholar further stressed that 65% of crises occur while 35% build up.

-How AITD is Supporting Companies in Conflict Resolution at their Workplace
+How AITD is Supporting Companies in Conflict Resolution at their Workplace?

 AITD’s Training Solutions: